In This Article

 How to Propagate Aloe Vera

-The easiest way to propagate aloe vera requires just three steps.
-Pups can be removed and potted as new plants, while the mother can be repotted with fresh soil in a container one size larger.
-Using a clean, sharp tool will help the pup grow and prevent transmission of plant diseases from previous propagations.
-If you want a fuller-looking container, however, you can simply leave the pups attached to the mother plant.
+Propagating aloe vera requires just three steps.
+Offshoots from the plant called pups can be removed and potted as new plants, while the mother can be repotted with fresh soil in a container one size larger.
+Here’s how:

 Step 1: Choose the right time to remove the aloe pup.
 It's exciting to see a new green shoot coming up from the soil in your pot, but don't be too hasty to remove it.
 Wait until pups have several leaves, or until they're about 20 percent of the size of the parent plant, before removing them.

-Step 3: Plant the pup in a pot full of fresh succulent soil.
-Wait one week before watering, and then care for your plant as usual.
+Step 3: Plant the pup in a pot full of fresh succulent or cactus soil.
+Wait one week before watering.
 Choose a place with moderate to bright light, low humidity, and cool temperatures.
 Repeat watering when the soil feels completely dry.
 Soon enough, your new aloe plant will grow to mature size and produce pups of its own.